 Some plants have a tendency to spread very aggressively, and it is better to decide in advance whether you can use this tendency as an advantage or it will only create problems.

-Some plants are rather sensitive to other species which grow near by.
+Some plants are rather sensitive to other species which grow nearby.
 It is not a secret that plants can benefit each other or, on the contrary, prevent each other from thriving.

 That is why it is important to know their preferences, especially if you are planning to create a composite flower bed with lots of different plants.